empty4est/hello-world-solidity-smart-contract/README.md

 ```
 *(Make sure to include the double quotes)*

 ### Deploying Contract
 You are now ready to deploy the contract.
 1. To deploy run this command:
 ```
 npx hardhat run scripts/deploy.js --network ropsten
 ```
-2. Once deployed, the terminal will return a line that looks like this:
+2. Once deployed, the terminal will return this line:
 ```
 Contract was deployed to address:
 0x0000000000000000000000000000000000000000
 ```
-3. Use this address and paste it into the CONTRACT_ADDRESS line of your .env file.
+3. Use the given address and paste it into the CONTRACT_ADDRESS line of your .env file.

 ### Verifying Contract
 After deploying the contract, you can finally verify the contract.